ReNF: Rethinking the Design of Neural Long-Term Time Series Forecasters: Introduction

 \section{Introduction}

-The progression of any real-world event is a unique, non-repeatable process, often governed by chaotic dynamics we cannot perfectly measure \citep{robertson1929uncertainty} or describe.
-This implies that any observed time series is just one stochastic sample from a complex underlying system.
-Consequently, a fundamental open question persists: how can we best estimate the long-term future states depending only on a single, observed historical sequence?
+The progression of any real-world event is a unique, non-repeatable process, often governed by chaotic dynamics that we cannot perfectly measure \cite{robertson1929uncertainty} or describe.
+This implies that any observed time series is a single stochastic realization of a complex underlying system, inevitably corrupted by measurement errors.
+Consequently, a fundamental open question persists: how can we best estimate long-term future states using a data-driven model that relies solely on a single observed historical sequence?

-Deep Neural Networks (DNNs) have recently received increasing attention in Long-Term Time Series Forecasting (LTSF) \citep{survey2025}.
-Their ability to model high-dimensional, non-linear dependencies makes the Neural Forecaster (NF) a promising tool for capturing complex temporal dynamics and implicit dependencies \citep{selfcontrastivenonlinear}.
-However, the literature reveals several critical problems that should be addressed to unlock the full potential of DNNs in this domain.
+Deep Neural Networks (DNNs) have recently received considerable critical attention in Long-Term Time Series Forecasting (LTSF) \cite{survey2025}.
+Their capacity to model high-dimensional, non-linear dependencies makes the Neural Forecaster (NF) a promising tool for capturing complex temporal dynamics \citep{selfcontrastivenonlinear}.
+However, the literature reveals several critical bottlenecks that have to be addressed to unlock the full potential of DNNs in this domain. \looseness -1

-One confusing puzzle is that both advanced architectures, like transformer-based \citep{patchtst} and simple linear-based models \citep{dlinear}, are reported to achieve state-of-the-art performance interchangeably while their complexity varies significantly.
-This is partly because some datasets prefer parsimonious \citep{deng2024parsimony} while the others have sufficient volume for complex models to fit.
-But perhaps a deeper issue is the insufficient exploration of the networks' intrinsic capabilities.
-As indicated by \citep{lu2025timecapsule}, many NFs contain redundant components and are used selectively depending on the property of the data, resulting in their full potential remaining untapped without extensive tuning or regularizations.
+A confounding paradox in recent research is that advanced architectures, such as Transformer-based models \citep{patchtst}, and simple linear models \citep{dlinear} are reported to achieve state-of-the-art performance interchangeably, despite vast differences in complexity.
+This is partly because some datasets favor parsimonious models \citep{deng2024parsimony}, while others possess sufficient volume to fit complex architectures.
+Yet, a deeper issue may be the insufficient exploration of the networks' intrinsic capabilities.
+As indicated by \citep{lu2025timecapsule}, many complex NFs contain redundant components that are activated selectively based on data properties, leaving their full potential untapped without extensive tuning.